How to Turn No-Website Businesses Into Web Design Clients

 Step 1: Find the right businesses

-Not all no-website businesses are equal.
+Not all no-website businesses are worth your time.
 Focus on ones with:

-- 10+ reviews — proves they have real customers and cash flow
+- 10+ reviews — proves real customers and cash flow

 - 4+ star rating — they're good at what they do, just not online